evettetelyas/express-sweater-weather/README.md

 ## Endpoints

-Production Root URL: `express-sweaterweather.herokuapp.com` **a valid api key is required for all endpoints except Create User**
+Production Root URL: `express-sweaterweather.herokuapp.com`
+* a valid api key is required for all endpoints except Create User
+* User emails must be unique to receive an API key

 #### Create User
 `POST /api/v1/users`